jlr2/IntroductionPaaS/README.md

 > $ docker run --name servidor_wp -p 8000:80 --link servidor_mariadb:mariadb -d wordpress

-Now, check the installation process is working (use 'links' and connect to the URL "http://IP_servidor_wp").
+&nbsp;&nbsp;&nbsp;Now, check the installation process is working (use 'links' and connect to the URL "http://IP_servidor_wp").
 The IP of the servidor_wp can get by "$docker logs servidor_wp".
 <br><br>